-Reuben F. Richards, Jr.--Mr. Richards joined the Company in October 1995 as its President and Chief Operating Officer and became Chief Executive Officer in December 1996.
+Reuben F. Richards, Jr. - Mr. Richards joined the Company in October 1995 as its President and Chief Operating Officer and became Chief Executive Officer in December 1996.
 Mr. Richards has been a director of the Company since May 1995.
-From September 1994 to the present, Mr. Richards has been a Senior Managing Director of Jesup & Lamont Capital Markets Inc. ("Jesup & Lamont") (an affiliate of a registered broker-dealer).
-From December 1994 to the present, he has been a member of and President of JLMP, the Company's largest shareholder.
-From 1992-1994, Mr. Richards was a principal with Hauser, Richards & Co., a firm engaged in corporate restructuring and management turnarounds.
-From 1986-1992, Mr. Richards was a Director at Prudential-Bache Capital Funding in its Investment Banking Division.
+Prior to joining the Company, Mr. Richards was a Senior Managing Director of Jesup & Lamont (a registered broker-dealer), and President of its merchant banking affiliate, JLMP, the Company's largest shareholder.
+Prior to joining Jesup & Lamont, Mr. Richards was a Director at Prudential-Bache Capital Funding in its Investment Banking Division, having joined that firm in 1986.
 Mr. Richards also serves as a director of S.A.
 Telecommunications, Inc., a full service long distance telecommunications company, located in Richardson, Texas.

-Thomas G. Werthan--Mr. Werthan joined the Company in 1992 as its Chief Financial Officer, Vice President--Finance and Administration and a director.
+Thomas G. Werthan - Mr. Werthan joined the Company in 1992 as its Chief Financial Officer, Vice President - Finance and Administration and a director.
 Mr. Werthan is a Certified Public Accountant and has over fourteen years experience in assisting high technology, venture capital financed growth companies.
 Prior to joining the Company in 1992, he was associated with The Russell Group, a venture capital partnership, as Chief Financial Officer for several portfolio companies.
 The Russell Group is affiliated with Thomas J. Russell, a member of and Chairman of JLMP and Chairman of the Board of Directors of the Company.
 From 1985 to 1989, Mr. Werthan served as Chief Operating Officer and Chief Financial Officer for Audio Visual Labs, Inc., a manufacturer of multi-media and computer graphics equipment.

-Richard A. Stall, Ph.D.--Dr. Stall became a director of the Company in December 1996.
-Dr. Stall helped found the Company in 1984 and has been Vice President--Technology at the Company since October, 1984, except for a sabbatical year in 1993 during which Dr. Stall acted as a consultant to the Company and his position was left unfilled.
-Prior to 1984, Dr. Stall was a member of the technical staff of AT&T Bell Laboratories and was responsible for the development of MBE technologies.
-He has co-authored more than 75 papers and holds four patents on MBE and MOCVD technology and the characterization of compound semiconductor materials.
+Richard A. Stall, Ph.D. - Dr. Stall became a director of the Company in December 1996.
+Dr. Stall helped found the Company in 1984 and has been Vice President - Technology at the Company since October, 1994, except for a sabbatical year in 1993 during which Dr. Stall acted as a consultant to the Company and his position was left unfilled.
+Prior to 1984, Dr. Stall was a member of the technical staff of AT&T Bell Laboratories and was responsible for the development of MBE and MOCVD technologies.
+He has coauthored more than 100 papers and holds four patents on MBE and MOCVD technology and the characterization of compound semiconductor materials.

-William J. Kroll--Mr. Kroll joined the Company in 1994 as Vice President--Business Development and in 1996 became Executive Vice President--Business Development.
+William J. Kroll - Mr. Kroll joined the Company in 1994 as Vice President - Business Development and in 1996 became Executive Vice President - Business Development.
 Prior to 1994, Mr. Kroll served for seven years as Senior Vice President of Sales and Marketing for Matheson Gas Products, Inc., a manufacturer and distributor of specialty gases and gas control and handling equipment.
 In that position, Mr. Kroll was responsible for \$100 million in sales and 700 employees worldwide.
 Prior to working at Matheson Gas Products, Mr. Kroll was Vice President of Marketing for Machine Technology, Inc., a manufacturer of semiconductor equipment for photoresist or applications, plasma strip, and related equipment.

-Paul T. Fabiano--Mr. Fabiano joined the Company in 1985 as a process engineer and has served as Vice President--Engineering since March 1996.
+Paul T. Fabiano - Mr. Fabiano joined the Company in 1985 as a process engineer and has served as Vice President - Engineering since March 1996.
 Mr. Fabiano has experience in all critical phases of the Company's operations including sales, service, manufacturing and engineering.
 During his tenure at the Company, Mr. Fabiano has held various managerial positions including Vice President, Manufacturing and Director of Field Engineering.